 Rochard Review

 Rochard is a side-scrolling platformer that contains shooting sequences and relies heavily on the use of gravity.
-Once John unlocks the Gravity Well, he is able to control the gravity in each room of the facility — this will allow him to reach previously unattainable sections and also allow him to grab even the heaviest items with the G-Lifter.
+Once John unlocks the Gravity Well, he is able to control the gravity in each room of the facility — this allows him to reach previously unattainable sections and also grab even the heaviest items with the G-Lifter.
 The puzzles rely on the use of energy barriers — some resist projectile blasts, some resist items such as crates, and others block organic life, namely John and the space pirates.

 While enabling low-gravity, John is able to traverse across platforms with relative ease.
 Knowing when to turn low-gravity on or off is a key component to a lot of the puzzles.
 The puzzles range from simple to a few that made me scratch my chin in puzzlement.
 It is nice to see a game not afraid to get a little rough with the players.

-Graphically, Rochard is stylized and eye pleasing — you won’t find super advantage effects or mapping, but what you do see compliments the game perfectly.
-This design choice works well with the comedic value of the voice acting, which is solid through out the entire game.
+Graphically, Rochard is stylized and eye-pleasing — you won't find super advanced effects or mapping, but what you do see complements the game perfectly.
+This design choice works well with the comedic value of the voice acting, which is solid throughout the entire game.
 The music is very atmospheric at times and completes this package.

 Simply Put

 The adventure can be beaten in slightly under 5 hours, but for a downloadable platformer at $10, this is more than adequate.
-While starting off slow, the game picks up in action and the story departments rather quickly.
-The game can be classified as a puzzle platformer, in the end levels it relies too heavily on combat, which is a departure from the rest of the game.
-Rochard has more twists to the story line than some retail titles.
-The final boss battle is very satisfying is it requires you to use everything you have learned going through the game, focusing on platforming and using the gravity gun — add collectibles and upgrades and a gold trophy, there are plenty of things to keep players coming back after the initial play through.
+While starting off slow, the game picks up in action and story departments rather quickly.
+The game can be classified as a puzzle platformer, though in the end levels it relies too heavily on combat, which is a departure from the rest of the game.
+Rochard has more twists to the storyline than some retail titles.
+The final boss battle is very satisfying as it requires you to use everything you have learned going through the game, focusing on platforming and using the gravity gun — add collectibles and upgrades and a gold trophy, and there are plenty of things to keep players coming back after the initial playthrough.

 Note: Rochard was reviewed on PlayStation 3.
 A digital copy of the game was provided by the publisher/developer.